Connecthings/flutter-connecthings/README.md

 These events allow you to realize action depending of the informations associated to the place.

 For example, your application UI can be updated when your user is detected inside an airport or inside in a pub.

+You can find out more about this by reading our [In-App actions tutorial](in-app-action-process.html).

 Your application can be notified about In App Action events, registering to the In App Action Stream